 Eero Saarinen (1910-1961), the Finnish architect who conceived the St. Louis Gateway Arch, along with many other well-known structures, also received accolades for his modernist furniture designs made by Knoll.
-Of course, with popularity comes imitation.
+With popularity comes imitation.
 Before you spend a hefty chunk of your paycheck on a Saarinen Table, be sure you're getting your money's worth with these tips.

 01 of 03

 One of Saarinen's first notable furniture achievements was in partnership with Charles Eames after the two met while attending the Cranbrook Academy of Art in Bloomfield Hills, Michigan.
 Their collaborative design, known as the Organic Chair, a small and comfy reading chair, won first place in the Organic Design Home Furnishings competition hosted by the Museum of Modern Art in 1940.

 Saarinen didn't start working with Hans and Florence Knoll, whom he also met at Cranbrook, until the late 1940s.
 Together they created forward-thinking furniture designs until he passed on at the young age of 51.
 One of those pieces was the popular Saarinen Table, often referenced as the Tulip Table, dating to the late 1950s.
 These popular tables have been made in both round and oval versions, and they have always been solidly built.

 Due to this table style's versatility and demand, it has been widely copied.
 Savvy shoppers learn to look for clues to indicate the table they're purchasing is an authentic piece.